kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Ready for review

-Once the criteria have been satisfied, the pull request can be added to a queue for maintainer review.
+Once the criteria have been satisfied, the pull request is added to a queue for maintainer review.
 We will initially respond within [TBD] business days on a PR that is ready for review to acknowledge the request.
 This does not guarantee how long it will be until the PR is merged.